fab2s/NodalFlow/README.md

 NodalFlow is tested against php 5.6, 7.0, 7.1 and hhvm, but it may run bellow that (might up to 5.3).

+## Contributing

+Contributions are welcome.
+A great way to give back would be to share the generic extractors (Redis, RedShift, LDAP etc ...) you may write while using YaEtl as it would direclty benefit to everybody.
+In all cases, do not hesitate to open issues and submit pull requests.

 ## License